 - create streams of important search results.

 Should I get it?

 If you’re serious about generating sales and leads, Hootsuite is a must.
-The tool simply makes social media management so much more efficient and affective, especially if you’re managing multiple accounts.
+The tool simply makes social media management so much more efficient and effective, especially if you’re managing multiple accounts.
 Being able to schedule content across multiple platforms around the clock, maximising the impact on your audience without having to be posting content live is invaluable.
-This consistency and the fact you can do all of your content management in a hour will save hours each week.
+This consistency and the fact you can do all of your content management in an hour will save hours each week.

-If you’re likely to leave your Facebook or Twitter account dormant for the duration of your 2 week break or you’re going through a busy spell, having a good bank of content scheduled to go out whilst you’re not even there is a great way to keep cropping up on timelines and gain new followers.
+If you’re likely to leave your Facebook or Twitter account dormant for the duration of your two-week break or you’re going through a busy spell, having a good bank of content scheduled to go out whilst you’re not even there is a great way to keep cropping up on timelines and gain new followers.

 We recently worked with an international brand, with an audience engaged 24 hours of the day.
 They were only posting content during 9-5 hours (UK time) missing out on thousands of engaged and active individuals from other parts of the globe.
 It is a shame that the ability to contact someone on the other side of the planet is not inhibited by the technology, but the inability to post content whilst you’re asleep!
 Furthermore, scheduling is perfect if you only have 2 hours per week to manage your whole online presence.
 Being able to provide your community with consistency is the key to creating a trustworthy and engaging account.